-Pangong Lake, originally known as Pangong Tso (Tso means lake in native language of Ladakh) is an extremely gorgeous site located amidst the high grasslands of Ladakh region in North India.
+Pangong Lake, originally known as Pangong Tso (Tso means lake in the native language of Ladakh) is an extremely gorgeous site located amidst the high grasslands of the Ladakh region in North India.

-The sheer beauty of Pangong Tso or more popularly known as just the Pangong Lake makes travelers visit it from far and wide.
+The sheer beauty of Pangong Tso or more popularly known as just the Pangong Lake, makes travellers visit it from far and wide.
 Pangong Tso is of the serene bright water that changes shades from blue, green and even reddish at times.
 The rugged mountains on one side of the lake add to the stunning view.

 Pangong Lake: An Overview